dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 {%- endmacro %}
 ```

-While it may provide the expected output for Production, where a dedicated database is used, it will generate conflicts anywhere people share a database.
+While it may provide the expected output for production, where a dedicated database is used, it will generate conflicts anywhere people share a database.

 Let’s look at the example of a model called `my_model` with a custom schema of `marketing`.